Behind the Scenes of MongoDB's Latest Options Trends

 Founded in 2007, MongoDB is a document-oriented database.
 MongoDB provides both licenses as well as subscriptions as a service for its NoSQL database.
 MongoDB's database is compatible with all major programming languages and is capable of being deployed for a variety of use cases.

-Following our analysis of the options activities associated with MongoDB, we pivot to a closer look at the company's own performance.

-MongoDB's Current Market Status Currently trading with a volume of 430,858, the MDB's price is up by 3.37%, now at $199.03.
-RSI readings suggest the stock is currently may be approaching oversold.
-Anticipated earnings release is in 66 days.
-Professional Analyst Ratings for MongoDB

-In the last month, 5 experts released ratings on this stock with an average target price of $302.0.
+5 market experts have recently issued ratings for this stock, with a consensus target price of $305.0.

 Turn $1000 into $1270 in just 20 days?

 20-year pro options trader reveals his one-line chart technique that shows when to buy and sell.
 Copy his trades, which have had averaged a 27% profit every 20 days.
-Click here for access. * Maintaining their stance, an analyst from Scotiabank continues to hold a Sector Perform rating for MongoDB, targeting a price of $240. * Maintaining their stance, an analyst from RBC Capital continues to hold a Outperform rating for MongoDB, targeting a price of $320. * An analyst from Truist Securities has decided to maintain their Buy rating on MongoDB, which currently sits at a price target of $300. * Maintaining their stance, an analyst from Wedbush continues to hold a Outperform rating for MongoDB, targeting a price of $300. * An analyst from Rosenblatt persists with their Buy rating on MongoDB, maintaining a target price of $350.
+Click here for access. * An analyst from Wedbush persists with their Outperform rating on MongoDB, maintaining a target price of $300. * Consistent in their evaluation, an analyst from Scotiabank keeps a Sector Perform rating on MongoDB with a target price of $240. * Maintaining their stance, an analyst from Goldman Sachs continues to hold a Buy rating for MongoDB, targeting a price of $335. * Maintaining their stance, an analyst from Truist Securities continues to hold a Buy rating for MongoDB, targeting a price of $300. * Maintaining their stance, an analyst from Rosenblatt continues to hold a Buy rating for MongoDB, targeting a price of $350.

 Trading options involves greater risks but also offers the potential for higher profits.
 Savvy traders mitigate these risks through ongoing education, strategic trade adjustments, utilizing various indicators, and staying attuned to market dynamics.
 Keep up with the latest options trades for MongoDB with Benzinga Pro for real-time alerts.